Tuesday, April 12, 2011

 I have spent the last few years creating a truly luxurious family of skin care products and now that the recipes are fully tweaked, the packaging is in final proofing stage and I've fully invested my nest egg, it's time to leap.

 I strongly believe it is more important to be conscious of what you do not put on your skin rather than what you do.
+That said, I also believe that luxury skincare can offer an experience for your senses that goes far beyond simply getting clean.

 I formulated my line using all natural, ethically sourced organic and fair trade raw ingredients from all around the world.
 The idea was to bottle nutrition and stimulation for your skin, designed to heal and harmonize, awaken and enliven the skin's own natural radiance.